expenses/renderer-opinions/gist.md

 ### TAA

-As far as I'm aware this is considered the best method, but has a bunch of drawbacks as mentions here: https://alextardif.com/Antialiasing.html
+As far as I'm aware this is considered the best method, but has a bunch of drawbacks as mentions here: https://alextardif.com/Antialiasing.html.
 There's also a community of people who really, really don't like it.
 See https://www.reddit.com/r/FuckTAA/comments/rf7mkn/heres_an_excellent_example_of_the_horrendus_taa/.

+My stance on any kind of temporal stuff is that going from a sitation where you can say that every frame is perfect to one where the quality of a frame depends on the frames before it is a _big_ compromise and you should make sure you're getting your money's worth when commiting to that.

 Some resources: